zorael/kameloso/README.md

 ## Example use

-Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to you.
-Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with the white- and blacklists.
+Mind that you need to authorise yourself with services as an account listed as an administrator in the configuration file to make it listen to you.
+Before allowing *anyone* to trigger any restricted functionality it will look them up and compare their accounts with the white- and blacklists.
 Refer to the `admins` field in the configuration file, as well as your generated `users.json`.

 ```
      you joined #channel